-- § 4 1.
-For the purpose of this Ordinance, the following definitions shall apply: - "Act" means the Indian Gaming Regulatory Act, Public Law 100-497, 102 Stat.
-2467, codified 25 U.S.C. § 2701, et seq. - (b) "Applicant" means any person that completes an application with the Tribe for a gaming license. - (c) "Assessable gross revenues" means the annual total amount of money wagered and admission fees, less any amounts paid out as prizes or paid for prizes awarded, and less an allowance for amortization of capital expenditures for structures. - (d) "Bingo" means that game of chance (whether or not electronic, computer, or other technologic aids used in connection therewith):
+- 4-1.
+For the purpose of this Ordinance, the following definitions shall apply: - (a) "Act" means the Indian Gaming Regulatory Act, Public Law 100-497, 102 Stat.
+2466, codified at 25 U.S.C. }} 2701, et sea. - (b) "Applicant" means any person that completes an application with the Tribe for a gaming license. - (c) "Assessable gross revenues" means the annual total amount of money wagered and admission fees, less any amounts paid out as prizes or paid for prizes awarded, and less an allowance for amortization of capital expenditures for structures. - (d) "Bingo" means that game of chance (whether or not electronic, computer, or other technologic aids are used in connection therewith): - (i) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations; - (ii) in which the holder of the cards cover such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and - (iii) in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards.

-- (i) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations; - (ii) in which the holder of the cards covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and - (iii) in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards. - (e) "Chairman" means Chairman of the National Indian Gaming Commission or his or her designee. - (f) "Cheating" means operating or playing in a game in a manner in violation of the written or commonly understood rules of the game, with the intent to create for himself/herself or someone in privity with him/her an advantage over and above the chance of the game. - (g) "Class II gaming" means that gaming defined in 25 C.F.R. § 502.3. - (h) "Class III gaming" means that gaming defined in 25 C.F.R. § 502.4. - (i) "Collateral agreement" means any contract, whether or not in writing, that is related, either directly or indirectly, to a management contract, or to any rights, duties, or obligations created between the Tribe (or any of its members, entities, or organizations) and a management contractor or subcontractor (or any person or entity related to a management contractor or subcontractor). - (j) "Commission" means the National Indian Gaming Commission. - (k) "Council" means the Tribal Council as described in the Constitution of the Seminole Tribe of Florida. - (l) "Employee manager" is a manager other than a "management contractor" employed by the Tribe to manage a tribal gaming establishment. - (m) "Gaming" means risking any money or other thing of value for gain, contingent, wholly or partially, upon lot, chance, the operation of gaming apparatus, or the happening or outcome of an event over which the person taking the risk has no control. - (n) "Gaming establishment" means any location or structure, wherein gaming is licensed, promoted, performed, conducted, or operated.
+- (e) "Chairman" means Chairman of the National Indian Gaming Commission or his or her designee. - (f) "Cheating" means operating or playing in a game in a manner in violation of the written or commonly understood rules of the game, with the intent to create for himself/herself or someone in privity with him/her an advantage over and above the chance of the game. - (g) "Class II gaming" means that gaming defined in 25 C.F.R. } 502.3. - (h) "Class III gaming" means that gaming defined in 25 C.F.R. } 502.4. - (i) "Collateral agreement" means any contract, whether or not in writing, that is related, either directly or indirectly, to a management contract, or to any rights, duties, or obligations created between the Tribe (or any of its members, entities, or organizations) and a management contractor or subcontractor (or any person or entity related to a management contractor or subcontractor). - (j) "NIGC" means the National Indian Gaming Commission. - (k) "Commission" means the Tribal Gaming Commission as described in the Constitution of the Middletown Rancheria. - (l) "Employee manager" is a manager other than a "management contractor" employed by the Tribe to manage a tribal gaming establishment. - (m) "Gaming" means risking any money or other thing of value for gain, contingent, wholly or partially, upon lot, chance, the operation of gaming apparatus, or the happening or outcome of an event over which the person taking the risk has no control. - (n) "Gaming establishment" means any location or structure, wherein gaming is licensed, promoted, performed, conducted, or operated. - (o) "Gaming License" means the permit granted by the Tribe to an applicant for employment with a gaming operation. - (p) "Gaming operation" means each economic entity that is licensed by the Tribe, operates the games, receives the revenues, issues the prizes, and pays the expenses.
+A gaming operation may be operated by the Tribe directly or by a management contractor. - (q) "Gross gaming revenues" means the annual total amount of money wagered and admission fees.